 The program consists of a series of training modules for police officers aiming at developing abilities and offering knowledge about the management of diversity.
 Three training sessions were organized in 2004, 63 police officers, part of the management of Prevention of Criminality, Judicial Police and Vicinity Police departments of 21 multicultural counties, benefited from the training sessions.
+From January 2006 another three training sessions will be organized in order to cover other districts that didn't participate yet at such training sessions.

 The program also promoted a model of dialogue between the community and the Police, through a series of meetings of the police, representatives of the local authorities and members of the local communities.
-Such meetings were held between 2000-2004 in Dragalina (Călăraşi County), Cojocna (Cluj County), Cobadin (Constanța County), Moroieni and Răcari (Dâmbovița County), Segarcea (Dolj County), Corund (Harghita County), Galați (Galați County), Sângeorgiu de Mureş (Mureş County), Reşița (Caraş-Severin County), Nocrich (Sibiu County), Jurilovca (Tulcea County), Popești (Vrancea County).
+Such meetings were held between 2000-2004 in 13 multicultural communities: Dragalina (Călăraşi County), Cojocna (Cluj County), Cobadin (Constanța County), Moroieni and Răcari (Dâmbovița County), Segarcea (Dolj County), Corund (Harghita County), Galați (Galați County), Sângeorgiu de Mureş (Mureş County), Reşița (Caraş-Severin County), Nocrich (Sibiu County), Jurilovca (Tulcea County), Popești (Vrancea County).

-Program coordinator: Gábor Ádám Implementation period: 2000-2004 Geographical coverage: National, 26 counties Budget 2003-2004: 24,400 USD
+Program coordinator: Gábor Ádám Program assistant: Monica Robotin Implementation period: 2000 - 2006 Geographical coverage: National, 26 counties Budget 2005-2006: 36,870 EUR

-- Open Society Foundation Romania

-- European Union, European Initiative for Democracy and Human Rights

-- Norwegian Ministry of Foreign Affairs

-- Institute for Research and Prevention of Criminality - "Vasile Lascăr" School for Non-Commissioned Police Officers, Câmpina, institution of the General Police Inspectorate
+- Open Society Foundation Romania - European Union, European Initiative for Democracy and Human Rights - Norwegian Ministry of Foreign Affairs - European Union, Phare program: Democracy, Human Rights, Rule of Law and Independence of Justice Partners: - Institute for Research and Prevention of Criminality - "Vasile Lascăr" School for Non-Commissioned Police Officers, Câmpina, institution of the General Police Inspectorate - "Septimiu Mureşan" School for - "Septimiu Mureşan" School for Police Agents, institution of the General Police Inspectorate